SignalK/freeboard-sk/README.md

 4. `notifications/environment/depth` - Serve notifications for `belowKeel`, `belowSurface` `belowTransducer`.

-5. `navigation/course/activeRoute` - Serve and accept `href` & `startTime` values to allow a route to be set as active.
+5. `navigation/courseGreatCircle/activeRoute` - Serve and accept `href` & `startTime` values to allow a route to be set as active.
 It is expected that the server will initiate any subsequent calculations and related value updates.

+6. `navigation/courseGreatCircle/nextPoint` - Serve and accept `position` values to allow a waypoint to be set as a destination.
+It is expected that the server will initiate any subsequent calculations and related value updates.

+7. **Playback History** - Implement the Signal K Playback api (`/signalk/v1/playback`)

 This function may be provided natively by the server or through the use of *plugins*.

 For example the following plugins installed on the *Signal K node server* will enable full functionality:
 - @signalk/charts-plugin *(Charts provider)*
-- GPXLoad *(Routes & Waypoints provider)*
+- GPXLoad (v1.1.1 or later) *(Routes & Waypoints provider)*
 - signalk-anchoralarm-plugin *(anchor alarm settings & notifications)*
 - signalk-simple-notifications *(depth alarm notifications)*